Want your room to exude a fresh and fragrant vibe? Here are the best Indoor Plants that Smell Good! What’s more, you can also grow them easily!

 Botanical Name: Salvia rosmarinus

 This culinary herb, with needle-like leaves, can fill up your living space with citrus-like, herbaceous fragrance.
-This robust herb spruce up the indoors year-round with its subtle scent.
+It is a great herb to spruce up indoors year-round with subtle scent.

 16. Miniature Rose

 Botanical Name: Rosa chinensis

 Mini roses are bred to stay compact and small in size but are no less than true roses if compared.
 Go for Scentsational and Sweet chariot for intense fragrance.

 17. Lily of the Valley